FLYCOM-E/ClearBox/README_en-US.md

 >[!CAUTION]
-> The main branch is currently unstable.
-The project is being fully ported to C. In addition, the differences between the Release and the main branch are too large.
-If you are an ordinary user, just download the Release.
-Early-access users can compile and experience it by themselves (not recommended).
+> The main branch currently differs significantly from Releases.
+General users are advised to download the Release version directly, while adventurous users can compile and experience it themselves (not recommended).
+The latest Release version does not yet support internationalization!

    # Install ?

-   ## [**Release**](https://github.com/FLYCOM-E/ClearBox/releases) Or Build and Install:
+   ## [**Releases**](https://github.com/FLYCOM-E/ClearBox/releases) Or Build and Install:

 ```
 sudo apt install zip make